 - Carpenter’s Helper

-In 2016, there was an estimated number of 36,700 jobs for Carpenter in 2016 (in the United States).
+In 2016, there was an estimated number of 36,700 jobs in the United States for Carpenter.
 New jobs are being produced at a rate of 12.8% which is above the national average.
 The Bureau of Labor Statistics predicts 4,700 new jobs for Carpenter by 2026.
-The BLS estimates 5,900 yearly job openings in this field.
+There will be an estimated 5,900 positions for Carpenter per year.